All Episodes

 And the Democrats don't want to get out of the way.

-And there was uh one aspect, it was one quote from a usual as a political staple, an unnamed Democrat operative, complaining about Obama says he's a movement guy.
+And there was one aspect, it was one quote from a usual political staple, an unnamed Democrat operative complaining about Obama.

-He's not really uh politician, doesn't really understand rolling up the sleeves and getting political things done.
+Doesn't really understand rolling up the sleeves and getting political things done.

 He's a movement guy.

-So I run across a piece by well-known liberal philosopher and Professor Saul Willens that appears today in The New Republic, and it's headlined Live by the Movement, Die by the Movement.
+So I run across a piece by well-known liberal philosopher and professor Saul Willens that appears today in the New Republic, and it's headlined, Live by the Movement, Die by the Movement.

 And all of his supporters were movement people, and they expect the magic of the movement and the charisma of the movement leader to make everything happen.